Updated February 15, 2024.

-Mortgage unemployment insurance is a type of policy designed to protect families and their homes when homeowners lose jobs.
+Mortgage unemployment insurance, otherwise known as job loss mortgage insurance, is a type of policy designed to protect families and their homes when homeowners lose jobs.
 Most families require two incomes to get by, and mortgage payments are usually their largest monthly expenses.
 If you’ve lost a job, you might have trouble keeping up with payments even if your spouse is still working.
 That’s where mortgage protection insurance for unemployment comes in.

 You may think that if you have a mortgage protection unemployment policy in place, you won’t have to worry about what will happen if you or your spouse lose a job.